flavioccf/flavioccf/README.md

 I'm in love with gaming, reading and watching movies, specially scify and fantasy (such as Matrix, Star Wars and Lord of The Rings).
 I play acoustic rock 🎸 and from time to time I jam at some local pubs.

-I'm married with a beautifull woman and we have a big dog named Chewbacca (AKA Chewie)
+I'm married to a beautifull and intelligent woman and we have a big dog named Chewbacca (AKA Chewie)

 ### 🔭 At work I'm a: